johnhalz/how_to/README.md

 To update the website, simply update/add a markdown file to the `docs` folder and commit to the main branch.

 ## Roadmap
-- [ ] Add guide on how to crop images and videos
 - [ ] Add more coding tips (in progress)

 ## Authors and acknowledgment